Live Webinar on Social Listening for Competitive Benchmarking | 11th Dec, 3pm IST

 Mahatma Gandhi, born Mohandas Karamchand Gandhi on October 2, 1869, in Porbandar, India, is one of the most renowned figures in the history of the Indian independence movement and a globally recognized symbol of nonviolent resistance and civil disobedience.

 Gandhi received his legal education in London and came from a humble family.
-He was a practising lawyer in South Africa when, mainly a result of the severe racism faced by Indians there, he got engaged in the civil rights and anti-discrimination activities.
+He was a practicing lawyer in South Africa when, mainly a result of the severe racism faced by Indians there, he got engaged in civil rights and anti-discrimination activities.

 Gandhi is most known for his dedication to nonviolence (Ahimsa) and his belief that it is possible to effect social and political change by nonviolent means.
 He strongly felt that moral and spiritual strength could defeat threats.

 The legacy of Gandhi remains as an example to moral leadership, nonviolent struggle, and the search for equality and justice.
-He is frequently referred to as “Mahatma,” which in Sanskrit means “great soul,” in honor of his immense impact on the globe and his persistent dedication to nonviolence as a means of bringing forward change.
+He is frequently referred to as “Mahatma,” which in Sanskrit means “great soul,” in honor of his immense impact on the globe and his persistent dedication to nonviolence to bring change.
+Gandhi’s insistence on ethics in political life is counted as one of India’s most influential persons in history.

 2. Nelson Mandela